-KB Home Cuts CEO's Bonus In Essentially Worthless Response To Vulgar Rant
+KB Home Cuts CEO's Annual Incentive Payment In Response To Vulgar Rant (UPDATE)

 KB Home’s board of directors pledged Thursday to cut CEO Jeffrey Mezger’s bonus payment by 25 percent this year after he was recorded shouting insults at his neighbor Kathy Griffin.

+Mezger’s non-equity incentive plan compensation has ranged from $3 million to $4 million in recent years, meaning the penalty for his obscenity-laden tirade could be in the neighborhood of $1 million.

-The penalty is essentially meaningless, since Mezger isn’t regularly paid a bonus ― and when he is, it’s a pittance compared to his annual compensation.
+KB Home’s first Securities and Exchange Commission filing on the subject said the company would cut Mezger’s “bonus” ― a penalty that would essentially be meaningless, since the CEO isn’t regularly paid a bonus ― and when he is, it’s a pittance compared with his annual compensation.

+But in a second SEC filing after markets closed on Thursday, the company clarified that by “bonus payment” it meant “non-equity incentive plan compensation payment.”
+That would deliver a much stronger blow to Mezger.

-KB Home didn’t respond to a request from HuffPost clarifying what the CEO’s bonus might be this year, assuming he’s awarded one.
+KB Home didn’t respond to a request from HuffPost detailing the actual dollar amount of the penalty.

-Earlier this week, HuffPost obtained and published an audio recording of Mezger shouting vulgarities at Griffin after she and her boyfriend reported an hourslong noise disturbance at Mezger’s house to the Los Angeles Police Department last Saturday.
+Earlier this week, HuffPost obtained and published an audio recording of Mezger shouting vulgarities at Griffin after she and her boyfriend reported an hourslong noise disturbance at Mezger’s house to the Los Angeles Police Department on Saturday.

 In the explicit recording below, Mezger calls Griffin a “bald dyke” and a “cunt,” among other things.

-Note: This article has been updated to reflect KB Home’s second SEC filing, which clarified the company’s definition of “bonus.”